Our next-gen architecture is built to help you make sense of your ever-growing data Watch a 4-min demo video!

 View Surrounding Logs

-In some cases, you may want to view the logs that occurred before and after a particular log came in order to get additional context to better understand the log.
+In some cases, you may want to view the logs that occurred before and after a particular log to get additional context to better understand the log.

 To view the logs surrounding a specific log:

 STEP 1.
-From the Explore screen, hover over the log number and click the three dots … that appear.
+Hover over the log number and click the three dots that appear.

 STEP 3.
 Select the time window for which to view the surrounding logs (5 seconds, 30 seconds, 1 minute, 5 minutes, or 10 minutes).